-- 1. Stop the Cisco TMSXE Windows service, on both nodes if upgrading a clustered deployment. - Check Windows Update and install any critical updates to the .NET framework on the server or servers where Cisco TMSXE will be installed.
+- 1. Stop the Cisco TMSXE Windows service, on both nodes if upgrading a clustered deployment. - Check Windows Update and install any critical updates to the .NET framework on the server where Cisco TMSXE will be installed.
 Make sure the .NET version is 4.0 or later.
 Reboot the server after installing if prompted. - 3.
 Place the installation files on the server. - 4.
 Run the Cisco TMSXE installer and accept the End-User License Agreement (EULA) to start the installation process. - 5.
 The installer will detect that you have a previous installation of Cisco TMSXE.
 Click Upgrade to continue. - 6.
 Click Next to start the setup. - 7.
 Accept the terms in the license agreement and click Next. - 8.
-Select which components to include with your installation: - Cisco TMS Booking Service is required if planning to use WebEx Productivity Tools with TelePresence. - If enabling this, you will be prompted to modify or confirm the name of the IIS application pool to which you want Booking Service installed. . - Cisco TMSXE Clustering is required if you want to set up Cisco TMSXE with redundancy.
-See the deployment guide for further instructions on upgrading to a clustered deployment. - Performance Monitors can be enabled to allow monitoring Cisco TMSXE performance using standard Windows tools. - 9.
+Select which components to include with your installation: - Cisco TMS Booking Service is required if planning to use WebEx Productivity Tools with TelePresence. - If enabling this, you will be prompted to modify or confirm the name of the IIS application pool to which you want Booking Service installed. - Cisco TMSXE Clustering is required if you want to set up Cisco TMSXE with redundancy. - Performance Monitors can be enabled to allow monitoring Cisco TMSXE performance using standard Windows tools. - 9.
 Follow all remaining instructions provided by the installer. - 10.
 When the upgrade is completed, click Finish.
 The configuration tool launches.